phytomosaic/foggy/README.md

 ## Motivation

 Analysis repository to faciliate work on species, traits, and phylogenies of plants and lichens in relation to Pacific fog gradients.
 Development of multivariate analysis tools.
+Gradient regression to integrate phylogeny, species, and trait responses to environment.

 ## Installation